-Is Donald Trump the Anti-Christ?
+Is Donald Trump the Anti-Christ? ― 666 Fifth Avenue Mark of the BEAST

-to the Bible, the Antichrist will be a charismatic celebrity, a "big talker" and
+number is 666?
+The Bible says THE ANTICHRIST will be a charismatic celebrity, a "big talker" and

 secretly plotting to betray and destroy Israel.
 He will be an